iconify/documentation/documents/pages/icons/all.md

 ## Licences

 All icon sets available in Iconify collections are released under free or open source licence, which allows redistribution.
-See each icon set's information block for details.
+See each icon set's info for details.